tqtezos/stablecoin/docs/specification.md

 - Initiate transfer of contract ownership to a new address.

-- Sender must be current contract owner.
+- Fails with `NOT_CONTRACT_OWNER` if the sender is not the current contract owner.

 - The current contract owner retains his priveleges up until `accept_ownership` is called.